u-ways/kotlin-quarkus-realworld-example-app/README.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+### Prerequisites
+- Java 11 installed and set as default.
+- Gradle 6.8.3 or higher installed.

+### How to start a local version of the app:
+- Run: `./gradlew --console=plain quarkusDev`

 ## Contributions

 Feedback, suggestions, and improvements are welcome, feel free to contribute.